Article History

 Extra Channels

-Extra channels do not actually take up space in .it - unless they're full, of course.
+Empty channels do not actually take up space in .it.
 A 24-channel .it file will be the same size as 1-channel if blank.
 (For .xm though this is definitely not true!
 It does not handle blank space efficiently!)

 Text Fields

-However, the name fields for Channels (set in the General tab) do take up space, so avoid using those.
+MPT extensions like the artist field and channel name fields do take up additional space, so avoid using these!

 See also